Guidelines

 Extensive use of free text ensured the sensitivity of the searches, resulting in a substantial body of literature to scan.
 Searches covered the period January 1995 to July 2011 and were restricted to English language publications.
 In 2017, a scoping search for the previous five years was performed and the guideline was updated accordingly.

 In 2021, a new section was included on Post-Surgical Pain Syndrome.
 In addition, the classifications in the Guideline have been amended to reflect ICD-11 released by WHO.
-The latest version of ICD-11 will be available for member states to report with as from January 2022.
-For the 2022 print, a scoping search for the previous three years was performed and the guideline was updated accordingly.
+The latest version of ICD-11 will be available for member states to report with from January 2022.
+For the 2024 print, a scoping search for the previous three years was performed and the guideline was updated accordingly.

 2.2.
 Review